birdofpreyru/react-utils/docs/docs/api/components/button.md

 - `testId` &mdash; **string** &mdash; This value is assigned to the `data-testid` attribute of the underlying button element, to facilitate testing with [testing-library].
+It is optimized out from production builds.

 - `theme` - [ButtonTheme](#buttontheme) - _Ad hoc_ button theme.
 - `to` - **object | string** - If specified, the button is rendered as [Link]